 Common Services Centers (CSC) are portals that give residents in rural and distant regions of the country information on various companies and e-governance.
 The full name of a CSC facility is Common Service Center or Jan Seva Kendra.

 CSC is an Indian network that is striving to make India a completely digital nation.
 The CSC 2.0 Scheme was launched in August 2015 to increase access to technology and digital services for residents in the country’s rural and remote locations.

-To begin the registration procedure, you must fulfill the eligibility criteria, document list, and basic infrastructure requirements, as well as the computer system required to run a CSC center in your village area as a VLE (Village Level Entrepreneur).
+To begin the registration procedure, you must fulfil the eligibility criteria, document list, and basic infrastructure requirements, as well as the computer system required to run a CSC centre in your village area as a VLE (Village Level Entrepreneur).

 After evaluating your CSC registration application form for a month or two, you will be able to utilize your digital Seva portal to provide services to the general public.

 You may now monitor the progress of your registration once you have completed it.
 We’ve put up a list of procedures to check the progress of your CSC application form.